Kelly joined the British Army aged 18 in 1998, knowing that all she wanted to be was a soldier.

 "I didn’t want losing my sight to stop me from challenging myself so I started running.
 I’ve always believed that you should do things that challenge you and I didn’t want that to change."

-Kelly is competing in the 2017 Invictus Games in Toronto, Canada.
-There, Kelly will be taking part in indoor rowing on an erg as well as the 100m sprint with her guide Mikail Huggins.
-Kelly has been training hard all year to compete against various other nations in the Games in September.
-This is a dream come true for Kelly as she will once again be representing her country.
-This time she’s out to show there is 'life beyond sight loss':
+Kelly competed in the 2017 Invictus Games in Toronto, Canada.
+There, Kelly took part in indoor rowing on an erg as well as the 100m sprint with her guide Mikail Huggins.
+This was a dream come true for Kelly as she was once again representing her country.
+She was there showing there is 'life beyond sight loss':